ahujatejas06/EEA-Website/content/events/_index.md

 ---
-title: "Latest news"
+title: "Recently Conducted Events"
-description: "this is meta description"
+description: "Lists out the recent events conducted by the organization"
 ---